Meet South Korea's secret weapon against North Korea

 But at what is perhaps the height of their fame -- they've made seven studio albums -- the group are facing a huge hurdle.

-Under South Korea law, men over the age of 18 must be conscripted for at least 21 months into the military before the age of 35 -- it's considered a rite of passage.
+Under South Korean law, men over the age of 18 must be conscripted for at least 21 months into the military before the age of 35 -- it's considered a rite of passage.

 While some are exempted for medical reasons, it's a huge taboo in South Korea to skirt this duty; for celebrities, doing so could have a severe impact on their careers.
 Although it should be noted PSY had a wrangle with the government about serving his military service, which appears not to have held back his global success.